KyleKing/PiSlideshow/README.md

 ## How it works

-Balloon.io allows you to setup a website where anyone can upload images that are placed into the Apps folder of the linked Dropbox account, which works on mobile and desktop.
-The app pulls all images from the set Dropbox folder and loads them locally.
-Once completely downloaded, the FBI task is started to update the image at short time intervals.
-There is additional logic to handle stopping and starting the FBI task to keep the display always up to date as new photos are downloaded and added to the cycle.

-The photo frame can additionally be turned on and off.
-I wired a GPIO pin to the display controller that toggles the display state from on in the afternoon and off at night.
+Images are uploaded to Dropbox either through the Dropbox app if the user has permission or uploaded through Balloon.io with given credentials.
+A Python script on the Raspberry Pi syncs with Dropbox using the V2 API to keep the local directory up to date.
+[FIM (FBI IMproved)](http://www.nongnu.org/fbi-improved/#docs) is used to cycle the images.
+A GPIO pin from the Pi is connected to the TFT control board to automatically turn the display off at night.

-## The hardware
+## Hardware

-I modified an IKEA frame to hold a small TFT display with space for airflow and mounting point for the Raspberry Pi and driver board.
-I stacked a piece of thick white paper for a crisp edge around the display then three pieces of laser cut acrylic.
-The first piece holds the display, the second provides space for the ribbon cable, and the third has air holes for circulation and is the surface that the boards are mounted to with standoffs
+The Raspberry Pi and TFT display are mounted in a modified IKEA frame.
+Laser cut pieces hold the electronics in place while allowing plenty of airflow.

 <p align="center">
   <img width="450" height=auto src="./README/lc_base_layer.jpg" alt="LC base layer">